PierreLaur/hashiwokakero-solver/README.md

   | 1      | 0          | 2          | 2%  | 1%  | 87% | 0%  | 0%  | 0%  | 0%  | 10% |
   | ...    |            |            |     |     |     |     |     |     |     |     |

-  It tries to solve the grid that maximizes these probabilities.
-If that grid gives no solution or multiple solutions, it solves the next most likely grid, and repeats until it finds one with a unique solution.
+  It finds the grid that has a solution with the highest probabilities.
+  With the --solution-is-unique argument, if that grid gives multiple solutions, it solves the next most likely grid, and repeats until it finds one with a unique solution.

 ### Testing

 - Install requirements `pip install -r requirements.txt`
 - Run `python basic_solver.py puzzles/basic/100/Hs_16_100_25_00_001.has` to try the basic solver \
-  or `python probabilistic_solver.py puzzles/probabilistic/toy_grid_probs.json` to try the probabilistic one
+  or `python probabilistic_solver.py puzzles/probabilistic/toy_grid_probs.json` to try the probabilistic one.
+Add --solution-is-unique to specify that the grid has a unique solution.

 Puzzles in `puzzles/basic/[1-4]00` are from [Coelho et al. 2019](https://arxiv.org/abs/1905.00973).
-They allow multiple solutions (our solver assumes only one exists).
+They allow multiple solutions.
+Run `python create_probs_grids_from_has_files.py` to create probabilistic grids from the .has files in puzzles/basic/